Young Learner Reading

-Learn letters, decode words, increase fluency, expand vocabulary, and improve comprehension with Gideon Reading.
+Learn letters, decode words, increase fluency, expand vocabulary, and improve comprehension with Young Learner Reading.

 Before children can learn to read, they must learn to recognize letters.
-Beginning with the consonants, the Gideon Learning to Read program teaches not just letter recognition, but the sounds of the letters as well.
-View the Gideon Reading Site.
+Beginning with the consonants, the Young Learner Learning to Read program teaches not just letter recognition, but the sounds of the letters as well.
+View the Young Learner Reading Site.

 Learning to read means breaking the alphabetic code.
 Our Word Builder booklets provide a step-by-step program that allows the student to combine phonetic sounds to decode words.
 Starting with the short vowel sounds, these booklets provide ample practice words for mastery learning.
 The research concludes that students who are skilled decoders are shown to have increased fluency and improved comprehension.

 The Dolch sight words are also included in the Learning to Read program.
 Since these words are studied in first and second grades, children who master them have a good base for beginning reading.

 YOUNG LEARNER Reading Comprehension Program

-The Gideon reading program includes an early comprehension series designed to promote reading for meaning.
+The Young Learner reading program includes an early comprehension series designed to promote reading for meaning.
 These beginning comprehension booklets provide a variety of exercises while developing new vocabulary.
 Our reading program continues with a nonfiction series that contains a great variety of subject matter and excellent thinking questions.
 Following the selections are questions that require students to find the main idea, identify sequence, and match vocabulary words to meanings.